E-mail Address

 The Link To Illness and Disease

-For many years heart disease was generally considered as having clogged blood vessel due to a plaque build up in the walls.
 When a blood vessel gets "injured" which can be from any number of reasons like, high blood pressure, smoking or an inflammatory process, our body's paramedics rush to the injured vessel and try to patch up the wound.

-Unfortunately, these inflammatory cells create further damage and can sometimes they are responsible for further plaque build up and/or the rupturing of plaque which could result in a blood clot leading to heart attack or stroke.
-Controlling your inflammation is a healthy choice and could minimize your risk of heart disease.
+Unfortunately, these inflammatory cells create further damage and sometimes they are responsible for further plaque build up and/or the rupturing of plaque which could result in a blood clot leading to heart attack or stroke.

 The process may vary within the differing body systems, but the scenario is basically the same.
-Many health care professionals now believe that inflammation may contribute to:

 • cancer